d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 # Asynchronously Parallel Random Search

 In random search, each new configuration is chosen independent of all others, and in particular without exploiting observations from any prior evaluation.
-We can trivally parallize random search by running trials in parallel, either by using multiple GPUs on the same instance, or even multiple instances.
+We can trivally parallize random search by running trials in parallel, either by using multiple GPUs on the same instance, or across multiple instances.
 Random search exhibits a linear speed-up, in that a certain performance is reached K times faster if K trials can be run in parallel.
 Also, there is no need to synchronize job executions: random search is best run